yubrajbhoi/termux-python/Doc/library/inspect.rst

          >>> str(param.replace(default=Parameter.empty, annotation='spam'))
          "foo: 'spam'"

+      :class:`Parameter` objects are also supported by the generic function :func:`copy.replace`.

    .. versionchanged:: 3.4
       In Python 3.3 :class:`Parameter` objects were allowed to have ``name`` set to ``None`` if their ``kind`` was set to ``POSITIONAL_ONLY``.